julien-poivret/SSH_basic/README.md

 ```
 $ sudo visudo
 ```
-* Under the line starting %root or %admin type your_user_name_session ALL=NOPASSWD: ALL
+* Under the line starting by %root or %admin type your_user_name_session ALL=NOPASSWD: ALL

 like this: (julien is my username)